June 17, 2022

 International Arbitration (USA – Nationwide)

-Robert B. Davidson, Esq., FCIArb, is an experienced arbitrator with particular expertise handling commercial disputes under a broad range of institutional rules.
+Robert B. Davidson, Esq., FCIArb, has been ranked consistently in Chambers since 2010.
+He has particular expertise handling commercial disputes under a broad range of institutional rules.
 A source shared that “Bob is one of the strongest arbitrators in the market.
 He runs an efficient and fair process and is analytically very strong.”
 Another added that he is “delightful.”

 Mediators (USA – Nationwide)